 - Add the bay leaves, thyme and black pepper then simmer for about 20 minutes, stirring occasionally so it doesn't stick to the bottom.

 - While the veg is simmering boil the potatoes, when done they are done mash them well, try to get them nice and smooth.
 Add the butter, milk salt and pepper then using a wooden spoon, quickly stir the potatoes until you have a light and fluffy mash.

-- Once the veg mix has reduced to a thickish consistency add it to a large casserole dish, remove the thyme stalks and the bay leaves, then top with the mash, using a fork to spread it evenly over the veg mixture.
+- Once the veg mix has reduced to a thickish consistency remove the thyme stalks and the bay leaves, stir in the frozen peas then add it all to a large casserole dish.
+Top with the mash, using a fork to spread it evenly over the veg mixture.